FluffyNinjaBrick/DB-Project-2020/README.md

 ## The DAO
 The interface defines a set of methods needed to operate on the database, These methods are then implemented in an implementable class.
 This class is where the real magic happens, this is where we actually work upon the database.
+The methods accessing the database are @Transactional, meaning that if anything goes wrong no changes are ultimately made to the database.